joshuatmcauley/active-directory/README.md

 - Typing a UNC path in Command Prompt is not the same as `dir` or Explorer
 - First ping to the DC failed; the second succeeded once the VM was reachable

-## What this is not

-- Not production
-- Not Microsoft Entra ID
-- Not Hyper-V as a job title
-- Not written helpdesk runbooks yet